bcdev/geo-inventory/Readme.md

 This repo contains a geo inventory implementation.

-Currently two implementations are available:
+Currently following implementations are available:

+* using a plain CSV file a a backend, brute force testing
-* using a plain CSV file a a backend
+* using a plain CSV file a a backend, intelligent testing (using binary search in time)
+* using a binary index ONLY gices too many results
-* using a binary index
+* using a binary index plus a data files containing the polygon data

 The geo test are performed using the google S2 library.